TomekGa/amplisat/README.md

 ## Server installation

 This part was developed by TG to enable the local installation of AmpliSAT software on the servers of the Institute of Environmental Sciences, Jagiellonian University in Kraków.
 The global installation was impossible due to security issues related to the Docker container.
-Note that until now, the only supported scripts on the servers are **ampliSAS.pl**, **ampliTCR.pl** and **ampliCDR3.pl**.
+Note that until now, the only supported scripts on the servers are **ampliSAS.pl**, **ampliTCR.pl**, **ampliCDR3.pl**, **ampliCOMBINE.pl** and **ampliCOMPARE.pl**.
 The main changes compared to the original scripts were to force them to look for lacking Perl modules in the parent directory and force them to create all temporary files locally.
 Additionally, for ampliCDR3.pl, the degenerated primers are now supported.

 To install AmpliSAT on servers you should (many thanks to Gemma who tested this):
 1. Download the repository to your local repository on the server.